-9. Now that you have finished your project, you need to figure out what you learned (in terms of SCIENCE).
-Draw a conclusion, based on evidence gathered through observation, that answers your question, in section 3.
+11. Now that you have finished your project, you need to figure out what you learned (in terms of SCIENCE).
+State a conclusion, based on experimental data and explain how evidence gathered supports or refutes your hypothesis (section4).
 (AE3)

 Does the type of soda, diet coke or coca-cola, reacting to three mentos make a higher (cm) geyser stream at the highest point?